The Unguided: Hell Frost (2011–2012)

 On 28 April 2011, the band announced that pre-production of their debut album had officially begun.
 They also revealed that Jonas Kjellgren also would be producing the album and that The Unguided had signed a deal with Despotz Records to release and distribute it.
 On 6 June 2011 it was revealed that the second The Unguided concert would be on 26 July 2011 at the annual Grand Rock event at their hometown Falkenberg, Sweden.

-Richard had already hinted that fans needed to keep their eyes out for 16 June 2011 without revealing anything more than that it would be a special day.
 On 16 June 2011, without any official announcement, The Unguided released their debut single "Betrayer of the Code".
 "Betrayer of the Code" was originally written by Roger and Richard when they still played in Fallen Angels.
 The artwork for the single was made by Jose A. Aranguren, the same person who made the artwork for the Sonic Syndicate album Eden Fire and the alternative version of Nightmareland.
 With the release of the first single, The Unguided had officially begun recording their debut album.
 Although the recording session had already been going on for a while, it wasn't announced until 16 June.

 On 25 June 2011, Richard announced that The Unguided would not be able to perform any songs from Sonic Syndicate due to contractual reasons.
 After Johansson departed the band in 2009 he signed a contract which prohibits him from playing Sonic Syndicate material (signing this contract was mistakenly assumed mandatory).
-A counter-contract signed by the other band members was required to lift the restriction but Robin Sjunnesson (cousin of Richard & Roger) refused to sign it, removing all possibility for The Unguided to play Sonic Syndicate material.
+A counter-contract signed by the other band members was required to lift the restriction but Robin Sjunnesson (cousin of Richard & Roger) refused to sign it, removing the possibility for The Unguided to play Sonic Syndicate material.

 Richard Sjunnesson included the following statement about the situation on his blog: